vinaysshenoy/mugen/README.md

         */
         attacher.setOnScrollListener(listener);
 ```

+### Notes
+mugen will only start working AFTER there are enough items in the list to make it scrollable.
+Ensure
+that you load at least enough data first so that the list becomes scrollable.

 # Installation
 Maven artifact is on the way!
 Please clone and add as an library module for now.